 10.6.1 Informal Complaint Options

-A Postdoctoral Scholar who has a work-related dispute or complaint may choose to first attempt informal resolution by discussing the matter with the individual involved, if they are comfortable doing so.
+A Postdoctoral Scholar who has a work-related dispute or complaint should first attempt informal resolution by discussing the matter with the individual involved, if the Postdoctoral Scholar is comfortable doing so.
 If the concerns or complaints relate to a general policy or contractual issue, rather than an individual, the Postdoctoral Scholar should bring the matter to the attention of the Dean of the Graduate College.

-If these approaches are not viable options or they are not successful, the Postdoctoral Scholar could visit the Ombuds Office.
+If these approaches are not viable options or they are not successful, the Postdoctoral Scholar is encouraged to visit the Ombuds Office.
 The Ombuds Office is a professional, confidential, independent, and neutral resource available to informally work through work-place challenges.
 Ombuds Office contact information: 37 Physics Hall, (515) 294-0268, ombuds@iastate.edu.

 10.6.2 Formal Grievance Option

 If a resolution cannot be reached through the informal options outlined above, the Postdoctoral Scholar may file a formal grievance.
-Grounds for a formal grievance are limited to: 1) a violation of University rules, regulations or policies or a state or federal law pertaining to the Postdoctoral Scholar’s relationship with the University that adversely affected the Postdoctoral Scholar; or 2) a specific act by the University that was arbitrary or capricious and adversely affected the Postdoctoral Scholar.
-Non-renewal of an appointment upon expiration of the term and termination of an appointment due to loss of funding are not grievable unless such acts fall within the above-described limitations.

 Grievances must be filed in a timely manner.
-All formal grievances must be filed within ten (10) business days after occurrence of the event that is the cause of the concern, or, if informal resolution has been attempted, within ten (10) business days after use of the informal grievance option described above has concluded.
+All grievances must be filed within ten (10) business days after occurrence of the event that is the cause of the concern, or, if informal resolution has been attempted, within ten (10) business days after use of the informal grievance option described above has concluded.

-A grievance must be filed in good faith.
+A grievance must be filed in good faith and not be of a frivolous or repeated nature.
 A Postdoctoral Scholar may withdraw his or her grievance at any point during the process.
 Grievances that have been withdrawn may not be refiled.

 Step 1: File with Appropriate Person or Committee.
 All grievances related to scholarly and professional issues in the workplace must start at the department, appointing unit or program level.
-The Postdoctoral Scholar must first contact the department chair / unit director, or if the department has a department grievance committee, the grievance should be referred to the committee’s chair.
-If the department chair / unit director is directly involved in the issue in question, then the grievance should be discussed with the Dean of the Graduate College, who shall review the matter or create an ad-hoc committee to review.
+The Postdoctoral Scholar must first contact the Department Chair / unit director, or if the department has a department grievance committee, the grievance should be referred to the committee’s chair.
+If the Department Chair / unit director is directly involved in the issue in question, then the grievance should be discussed with the Dean of the Graduate College, who shall review the matter or create an ad-hoc committee to review.

 Step 2: Prepare Written Grievance.
 To file a grievance, the Postdoctoral Scholar shall provide a written statement with supporting documentation attached.
-This written grievance statement should be concise and clearly state the relevant background facts and the primary issues/concerns/complaint, including the related policies in question; identify the key people involved and possible witnesses; and state preferred outcomes/remedies.
-The supporting documentation should include emails, departmental procedures, University policies, letters, etc.
+This written grievance statement should be concise and clearly state the relevant background facts and the primary issues/concerns/complaint, including the related policies in question; identify the key people involved and possible witnesses; and state requested outcomes/remedies.
+The supporting documentation should include emails, departmental procedures, University policies, letters, and other such documentation.

 Step 3: Grievance Review and Decision.
-The person or committee who receives the written grievance statement (reviewing party) will promptly review the materials submitted.
-The reviewing party shall respond in writing to the Postdoctoral Scholar within ten (10) business days, unless that is insufficient time to appropriately investigate and consider the substance of the grievance.
-If additional time is needed, the reviewing party shall contact the Postdoctoral Scholar to provide a new date by which the decision shall be made.
+The person or committee who receives the written grievance statement (reviewing party) will review the materials submitted.
+The reviewing party shall respond in writing to the Postdoctoral Scholar within ten (10) business days, unless, in the opinion of the reviewing party, that is insufficient time to appropriately investigate and consider the substance of the grievance.
+If additional time is needed, the reviewing party shall contact the Postdoctoral Scholar to provide a new date by which the decision shall be made and so inform the Graduate Dean.
 Once the review of the grievance is complete, the reviewing party shall meet with the Postdoctoral Scholar and provide a written decision.